MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/migrate-standard-v1-to-v2-dataflow.md

 Follow these steps to migrate a standard V1 dataflow to a standard V2 dataflow.

-1. In the Dataflows action bar, Select the **Create copy** option for the standard V1 dataflow you would like to migrate to a standard V2 dataflow.
+1. In the dataflow action bar, select the **Create copy** option for the standard V1 dataflow you would like to migrate to a standard V2 dataflow.
 In case the dataflow isn't published, the draft version would be copied.

    :::image type="content" source="media/migrate-standard-v1-to-v2-dataflow/select-create-copy.png" alt-text="Screenshot of the dataflows action bar with the Create copy option emphasized.":::